Car problems Audi

 ‘ A worn or stretched timing chain can cause catastrophic engine damage. ’

-Recurring Audi problems in many models
+Recurring Audi problems across many models

 Audi A1 – compact premium with teething troubles